Learn the benefits of storytelling and showing empathy and how they can help us better understand the reasons our kids behave the way they do.

-So back to the left brain and right brain.
 The left brain controls all things logical and literal.
-Most adults have their left brains going at full force; unfortunately for parents, children do not.
-They tend to rely predominantly on their right brains, which are emotionally charged and “in the moment.”
-(And you know how kids start asking, “Why?
-Why?” ten thousand times a day?
-That’s a sign that their left brains are starting to kick in.)
+Most adults have their left brains going at full force—children do not.
+They tend to rely on their right brains, which are emotionally charged and “in the moment.”

-So how exactly do we go about helping them integrate their left and right brains?
+So how can we help them integrate their left and right brains using storytelling and empathy?

-Doling out the rules and discipline without empathy will usually work on its own—my toddler will probably stop pulling out the CDs if I just told him to stop.
-But without empathy, he’ll probably do so begrudgingly.
-Showing empathy also helps strengthen his relationship with me because he knows that “I’m on his side” and can understand what he feels.
-And most importantly, encouraging empathy will help reach out to his “right brain” emotions (where two-year-olds predominantly function from) and make it easier to lay down the rules and prevent any flare-ups.
+Showing empathy also strengthens our relationship because he knows “I’m on his side.”
+I understand what he feels.
+And encouraging empathy connects with his “right brain” emotions (where two-year-olds predominantly function from).
+It’ll be easier to lay down the rules and prevent any flare-ups.

 Left and right harmony

-The more integrated my toddler’s left brain logic and right brain emotions are, the better able he will be able to maintain a peaceful flow between chaos and rigidity.
-His dad and I can help him do that by practicing the two strategies: address his right-brain emotions first before handing out the discipline (connect and redirect), and tell stories to apply sequence and order to the chaos (name it to tame it).
+The more integrated logic and emotions are, the more kids can manage chaos and rigidity.
+Practice the two strategies.
+Address his right-brain emotions first before handing out the discipline (connect and redirect).
+Then tell stories to apply sequence and order to the chaos (name it to tame it).

-Do you practice empathy or storytelling with your kids?
+Tell me in the comments: Do you practice empathy or storytelling with your kids?
 What are some parenting books that you’ve read and liked?
-Let us know in the comments below!